Sisodia alleges central agencies given list of 15 names by PM to file 'fake' cases against them | Politics

 The deputy chief minister also claimed that AAP is gaining popularity in other states like Uttar Pradesh, Uttarakhand, Punjab and had even won 27 seats in the municipal corporation polls in Gujarat, which is the stronghold of the Bharatiya Janata Party.

-Uttarakhand, Uttar Pradesh and Punjab will be going to polls next year.
+Uttarakhand, Uttar Pradesh and Punjab will be going to the polls next year.

+Delhi BJP president Adesh Gupta asked Sisodia to ''identify the sources'' in his allegations or ''offer an apology to the central government'' or be prepared to face peoples' protests.

+Gupta alleged that the Delhi government and AAP now seem to be ''totally shaken and scared'' with their ''scams in DTC bus purchase, excise policy changes and in Delhi Jal Board getting exposed one after another''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)